 Throughout its more than one hundred twenty-year history, Miami has had its share of attractions.
-In the second decade of the twentieth century, there was no bigger attraction than Elser Pier.
-It became the reason civic and industry organizations chose Miami as the place to host their conventions.
-It also was the reason residents spent their free time along the Boulevard in downtown Miami.
+In the second decade of the twentieth century, there was no bigger attraction than Elser Pier which became the primary venue in Miami for conventions and special events.
+It was also an attraction that provided residents a way to enjoy the beautiful shoreline of Biscayne Bay in downtown Miami.

 While it wasn’t around for a long time, it became an unforgettable place.
 Elser Pier was the venue to witness and learn about the technological advances of its era.
 It brought the world to South Florida and provided a destination to experience what was unique and interesting about Miami in the early 1900s.